tynet94/SmartThings/Service Manager/README.md

 # Included Files

-In the folder "Service Manager": TPLink Connect (unoffficial).groovy - Service Manager for installation and management of the device handlers.
+In the folder "Service Manager": (Cloud)TPLink Connect (unoffficial).groovy - Service Manager for installation and management of the device handlers.

 In the folder "Device Handlers":